Moonlite-S/VertBot/README.md

 A Discord bot for things I have no idea what to put there.
 A bot where I can learn the basics of Discord bots using python.
 [First time using it lol]

+# TO-DO LIST:
+	- Completing the Star Rail Warp Summon Simulator
+	- Finding more ideas to add onto Vert Bot

 # CHANGELOG:

+1.2.8 (12/23/2023):
+	* Ok so i had to create an entirely new repo because the folder was in a redundant place (VertBot/VertBot/vert.py) and removing the folder removed access to the repo from VSC
+	* Refactored StarRailData.py (now dictionaries)
+	* (Star Rail) In the process of creating the Limited Banner warps [in version 1.2]

 1.2.7 (7/18/2023):
 	* Added Soft Pity for the Stellar Warp
 	* Added Rarity Colors for Stellar Warp